 7) For a full "singing vocoder" effect, a singer's performance is input to the encoding section (you can just speak in rhythim, the pitch information is discarded).
 At the same time a bright synthesizer waveform is sent to the so-called "carrier input."
 That provides the raw energy for voiced sounds, equivalent to the vocal chords.
 Its pitch can be controlled from a music keyboard.
 Some vocoders have a noise generator onboard.
 If not, a white noise synth source is sent to the non-voiced input ("t", "s", "sh", "ch", "k" sounds need that).
 In many implementations a rapid switching circuit that alternates between voiced and non-voiced modes is built in.
 If not, external synth modules can be configured to provide the same result.
 A cruder if expedient technique is simply to mix the noise in with the oscillator, but the effect is less natural sounding.

-8) At the risk of being preposterously premature, I'd like to alert all fans of the vocoder that a very bright (and witty) NYC author, Dave Tompkins, is currently writing a definitive book on Dudley's voice processing device.
-He's been interviewing many of us who've worked with vocoders over the years, and I expect it will be an excellent book.
-A whole secret world of vocoders being used in the 40s, 50s and 60s for defense purposes (yes!) comes as a complete surprise, along with many other long forgotten speech processing stories.
-I'd also like to thank Dave for recently bringing to mind the Eltro Mark II audio processor, which I've just documented on its own page (read all about it HERE).
+8) At the risk of being preposterously premature, I'd like to alert all fans of the vocoder that a very bright (and witty) NYC author, Dave Tompkins, has written a definitive historical book on Dudley's voice processing device.
+He interviewed many of us who've worked with vocoders over the years, and took his time, did a good job.
+A whole secret world of vocoders existed in the 40s, 50s and 60s for defense purposes (yes!) comes as a complete surprise, along with many other long forgotten speech processing stories.
+I'd also like to thank Dave for recently bringing to mind the Eltro Mark II audio processor, which I've documented on its own page (read all about it HERE).
 To tempt you to check it out, consider this surprising bit of trivia: Stanley Kubrick used the very same Eltro to create the lobotomized / dying voice of HAL in "2001," something I describe there, having experienced firsthand a little of this particular forgotten audio history.